MeshDigital/QMUSICSLSK/DOCS/THE_BRAIN_SMART_GATING.md

 You can see "The Brain" in action in the application logs:
 > `[INF] 🧠 BRAIN: Smart Match Active!
 Found 3 candidates matching duration 214s (+/- 15s)`

-This feature transforms Antigravity from a passive tool into an active curator, ensuring your local library perfectly mirrors the intent of your digital collection.
+This feature transforms ORBIT from a passive tool into an active curator, ensuring your local library perfectly mirrors the intent of your digital collection.